mjanson/gdata-scala-client/README.txt

 If you have installed emma (http://emma.sourceforge.net/) you can get a report of code coverage during testing.
 Change the 'emma.dir' ant property to point to your the lib directory of your installation.
+You can do that by adding the following line in your 'build.properties'
+file:

+emma.dir=/path/to/emma-2.0.5312/lib

+(of course, you might have a different version).

 Then run

 ant coverage